webpack-contrib/expose-loader/README.md

 ```

 The [`require.resolve`](https://nodejs.org/api/modules.html#modules_require_resolve_request_options) call is a Node.js function (unrelated to `require.resolve` in webpack processing).
-`require.resolve` gives you the absolute path to the module (`"/.../app/node_modules/jquery/dist/jquery.js"`).
+`require.resolve` that returns the absolute path of the module (`"/.../app/node_modules/jquery/dist/jquery.js"`).
-So the expose only applies to the `jquery` module.
-And it's only exposed when used in the bundle.
+So the expose only applies to the `jquery` module and it's only exposed when used in the bundle.

-And run `webpack` via your preferred method.
+Finally, run `webpack` using the method you normally use (e.g., via CLI or an npm script).

 ## Options